-1. Playing A Game of Hide & Seek With My Dog
+1. Hide & Seek With Your Dog(s)

 It’s an awesome boredom buster because it really engages them on a mental level AND we get to practice some obedience all at once.

-We typically do 5-10 consecutive hide & seek sessions which is plenty to leave the pups relaxed & calm for about an hour or two!
+We typically do 5-10 consecutive hide & seek sessions, which is plenty to leave the pups relaxed & calm for about an hour or two!

 This game is essentially a different version of the “Hide & Seek” one, except that I’m not part of the hiding equation.
-I’ll either show the pups a toy which I will then hide & ask them to go find (again engages their noses), or I’ll hide some high-value treats.
+I’ll either show the pups a toy which I then hide & ask them to go find (again engages their noses), or I’ll hide some high-value treats.

-3. Working On Some Dog Tricks/Basic Obedience
+3. Work On Some Dog Tricks/Basic Obedience

-I like to practice basic obedience commands such as sit, down, stay, & come.
-Working with an open front door and ringing the door bell takes it up a notch, and challenges the pups a little more.
+I like to practice basic obedience commands like sit, down, stay, & come.
+Working with an open front door and ringing the door bell takes it up a notch and challenges the pups a little more.

 I find that keeping training sessions fun & short has the best outcome and will incorporate 4- 5 sessions each 5-10 minutes in length.

-4. Throwing The Ball Inside
+4. Throw The Ball Inside

-On those crappy days, I incorporate ball time inside by throwing it down a hallway as well as up & downstairs.
-That way, he still gets to stretch his legs and gets his ball-fix 😉
+On those crappy days, I incorporate ball time inside by throwing it down a hallway as well as up and downstairs.
+That way, he still gets to stretch his legs and gets his ball-fix.

-6. Grooming The Pups
+6. Groom Your Pups